What is a hard disk partition? - Qiling Data Recovery

 Extended Partitions

-A standard partition table is only able to store information about four partitions.
-At one time this meant that a hard disk could have a maximum of four partitions.
+A standard partition table can only store information about four partitions, limiting a hard disk to a maximum of four partitions.

 To work around this limitation, extended partitions were created.